+I’ve had a very productive day.
+It started with adding a ceiling to the corner room, then cutting a piece of foam and carving into a door.
 Cutting a couple of lengths of foam board to complete the curved wall.
 I cut a length of 6 mm board to create a front for the bar/storage areas in the hanger.
 I then added foam circles to various areas of the hanger.
 To finish the build of that area, I have added cracks into the wall.

 Painting the Scene

+I have base coated the three buildings and pipes from the first area.
 While they are drying I turned my attention back to tiles of the first area, adding texture, imperfections in wall along (broken plaster, cracks in the wall).

 Apart from a few minor touches, this completes the build of this set.
 The next step is to finish off sanding the last tile after the glue has dried and then to base coat the rest of this piece.